top of page

 What are the accommodations and food like?

-You will be staying in a comfortable mud hut with an ensuite modern washroom.
+You will be staying in a comfortable mud cottage with an ensuite modern washroom.
 The hut contains a bed, a desk, two window seats, and a wood-burning stove.
 There is an electric kettle in the room for tea and coffee, and all meals are served in the shared community dining area.
 There is good mobile connectivity everywhere but Wifi is only in the dining hall.
 Food is mostly homestyle Indian food cooked on the premises, with occasional treats from other cuisines.

 Are there any costs I need to bear?